 Our software is constantly updated.
-While our customers are using the live version of TherapyAppointment, we are creating and testing the next version.
-We are always searching for ways to improve the system, and our best ideas come from you, the customer!
-We keep abreast of new DSM and CPT codes, new claim forms, and new government regulations.
+While our customers are using the live version of TherapyAppointment, we are creating and testing the next version, in a never-ending cycle.
+We are always searching for ways to improve the system, and our best ideas come from your feedback!
+We keep abreast of new DSM, ICD, and CPT codes, new claim forms, and new government regulations.
 We never charge for updates, and they happen automatically: you just wake up one morning and the latest version is online.

 Yes!
 Just put them on the schedule on that prior date, and submit in the usual way.

 Our system does not sync to Quickbooks because we have our own internal accounting system for patient accounts and therapist income.
 Our system can create billing statements for mailing.
 If you prefer, patient statements can be sent to your clients’ Portal, saving time and money, as well as a few trees!
 If you want to continue to use Quickbooks, all you need to do for tax purposes is to run an income statement in our software and type those very few numbers into your Quickbooks system.

 We encourage our customers to have a “practice will” that contains (among other things) the username and passwords used for accessing the account, and a designated therapist to inherit patient records.
 If this therapist has this information, there will be no delay whatsoever in making the records accessible to the new therapist.
 If passwords are not conveyed, a records custodian can provide notarized documentation asserting their legal rights to the records.
 We would then provide access even if they did not know the passwords.